StuartsProjects/SX1280/Ranging/ReadMe.md

 So short distance ranging seems OK, what about longer distances ?

 First I needed a way of connecting 2.4Ghz antennas which normally have SMA type connectors.
-I designed and had made some Mikrobus and breadboard friendly boards for the Ebyte and G-NiceRF SX1280 LoRa devices, see pictures below;
+I designed and had made some Mikrobus and breadboard friendly boards for the G-NiceRF SX1280 LoRa devices, see pictures below;
 <br><br>
 ![Picture 1](Pictures/Arduinos.jpg)
 <br><br>